HighwayDoesntCare/Camel-vim/README.md

 ![alt text](https://github.com/YvesZHI/Pomme-c-vim/blob/master/sample.PNG)

-Pomme-c-vim can build a vim-plugin-based environment for c/c++.
+Camel-vim can build a vim-plugin-based environment for c/c++.
 It will install and configure the YouCompleteMe and some other plugins.<br>
 It allows you to search and replace words, comment and uncomment codes.<br>
 It allows you to jump to header file, to declaration and to definition recusively.<br>
 It allows you to create files with templates.<br>